BIVROST/360WebPlayer/DEVELOPMENT.md

 Issue tracking
 --------------

-The project has two issue trackers, a public one (GitHub) with issues marked as #NNN and a legacy private one (Redmine) with issues marked as redmine-NNN
+The project has two issue trackers, a public one (GitLab) with issues marked as #NNN and a legacy private one (Redmine) with issues marked as redmine-NNN